orcada-io/guides/website/docs/honeycomb-lx2/stake-pool/docker.md

 ## Docker Image

 The Cardano Node Docker Image contains all the files you need to run a Cardano node on an arm64 device.
-The node can be configured to run as a relay node or as a core (block producing) node.
+The image can be configured to run as a relay node or as a core (block producing) node.

 ### Clone the project